curran68/mongo-mex/README.md

 ![examples](static/examples/lighthouse.jpg)

 ## Extra Info
+Having structured the layout for Mexicana recipe site and tested user creation and login functionality with also the ability to update and delete.
+Images can be added to individual recipes.

-I feel this website can ggrow with more info and features as the groundwork is there to build on.
+I feel this website can grow with more info and features as the groundwork is there to build on.